 We love creating printables here on KiddyCharts.
 Many of those printables bring fun and learning to your kids’ lives.
 But some of the printables that are our favourites are those that help your family live an easier life.
-In today’s post we combine our love for reward charts and parenting by helping you learn to use reward charts to help teach your kids responsibility.
+In today’s post we combine our love for reward charts and parenting by helping you learn to use reward charts for teaching responsibility.

 Using Reward Charts for Chores